Taj Haider: Education

 Haider was born on 8 March 1942 in Kotah, Rajasthan, British India.
 His family migrated to the Dominion of Pakistan following the partition of India in 1947.
 After graduating from a local high school, Haider ultimately enrolled in Karachi University in 1959.
 He studied mathematics at the Karachi University and graduated with a BSc (hons) in Mathematics in 1962.

-In 1965, he earned his MSc in mathematics from the same institution and opted to teach mathematics at the local college, later moving to Karachi University.
+In 1965, he earned his MSc in mathematics from the same institution and opted to teach mathematics at a local college, later moving to Karachi University.
 During his career at the Karachi University, Haider primarily taught and focused on the ordinary differential equations and topics in multivariable calculus.

 PPP and political activism

-During the attendance of 1967 socialist convention, Haider was one of the founding members of the Pakistan Peoples Party (PPP) and committed himself as a vehement supporter of change by left-oriented philosophy of Zulfiqar Ali Bhutto.
+During the attendance of 1967 socialist convention, Haider was one of the founding members of the Pakistan Peoples Party (PPP) and committed himself as a vehement supporter of change by the left-oriented philosophy of Zulfiqar Ali Bhutto.
 In the 1970s, he played a vital role in formulating the public policy concerning the atomic bomb projects.

 On multiple occasions, he provided his expertise on taking moral stance on nuclear weapons initiatives at the diplomatic conventions.
 On nuclear weapons development, Haider stated that "there was a need to aggressively project the peaceful intent of Pakistan's atomic bomb program."

 Haider disassociated himself from the politics but remained member of Pakistan Mathematical Society and shifted towards writing political dramas at the Pakistan Television (PTV) in 1979.
 The PTV aired various political dramas written by Haider until 1985 when he renewed his association with PPP.
 In 1990–2000, he contributed to PPP-initiated industrial projects such as the establishment of Heavy Mechanical Complex (HMC), Hub Dam and various other social programmes.
 He was elected to the Senate of Pakistan in 1995.

 In 2001, Haider returned to his literary activities after rejoining the PTV, and penned two political drama serials for the PTV which were aired in 2003.
 In 2004, he returned to politics in opposition to President of Pakistan Pervez Musharraf over the issue of nuclear proliferation.
 He bitterly criticised the United States over the sanctions of KRL and was one of the noted politicians expressing the discontent with the US, along with Raza Rabbani in 2004.
 About the nuclear proliferation case, Haider defended the case of Abdul Qadeer Khan in the public and condemned the Information minister, Rashid Ahmad's statement of acquitting former Prime minister Benazir Bhutto in the nuclear proliferation case.

 Ultimately, he called for a parliamentary inquiry on that issue, and questioned the involvement of President General Pervez Musharraf in the proliferation case.
 In 2006, Haider was awarded PTV Awards for Best Playwright Serial award, which he received in a televised ceremony.